Emirate of Multan: Isma'ili takeover (985–1010)

-Fateh Daud (997 – 1010)
+Fateh Daud (997–1010)

-Abul Fateh Daud was the grandson and successor of Hamid Lodi.
-During his reign, Multan was attacked by the Ghaznavids, destabilizing the Ismaili state.
+Hamid's grandson and successor, Fateh Daud, abandoned his allegiance to the Ghaznavids however after seeing Sabuktigin's son and successor Mahmud defeat Jayapala in 1001 CE and the king of Bhatiya in 1004 CE.
+He entered into a defence alliance with Anandapala, son and successor of Jayapala.
 Mahmud of Ghazna invaded Multan in 1005, conducting a series of campaigns during which some Ismailis were massacred while most later converted to Sunni Hanafi fiqh.
+Mahmud marched against Multan in 1006 CE due to its Ismaili element and Daud turning against him.
+Anandapala attempted to block his advance but was defeated.
+Mahmud besieged Multan for a week and forced Daud to renounce his Ismaili views.
+He fled to a fort where he immured himself and was finally pardoned by Mahmud of Ghazni on the promise of payment of ransom.
+Abul Fatah Daud offered a yearly tribute of 200,000 golden dirhams and conversion from Shia Isma'ili fiqh to Sunni Hanafi fiqh.
+The terms were accepted, and Sultan Mahmud Ghaznavi also exacted two million dirhams from the population of Multan by force.
 The city was surrendered, and Abdul Fateh Daud was permitted to retain control over the city with the condition that he adhere to the Sunni interpretation of Islam.
+He soon departed for Khorasan to repel the invasion of Ilak Khan.
 Mahmud appointed a Hindu-convert, Nawasa Khan, to rule the region in Mahmud's absentia.
 After being granted power, Niwasa Khan renounced Islam, and attempted to secure control of the region in collusion with Abdul Fateh Daud.
 Mahmud of Ghazni then led another expedition to Multan in 1007 C.E. against Niwasa Khan, who was then captured and forced to relinquish his personal fortune to Ghazni.
+According to another version, Daud retired with his treasure to Serandip and Mahmud after conquering the city fined its inhabitants 20,000 dirhams as tribute.

-Fateh Daud was then deposed by Mahmud of Ghazni, in the course of his conquest of Multan.
-He fled to a fort where he immured himself and was finally pardoned by Mahmud of Ghazni on the promise of payment of ransom.
-Abul Fatah Daud offered a yearly tribute of 200,000 golden dirhams and conversion from Shia Ismaili fiqh to Sunni Hanafi fiqh.
-The terms were accepted, and Sultan Mahmud Ghaznavi also exacted two million dirhams from the population of Multan by force.
-After death of Fateh Daud, the Emirate was abolished and annexed into Ghaznavid Empire.
+In 1010, Daud again rebelled against Mahmud, who marched on the city during his eighth invasion of India.
+Daud was defeated and imprisoned at the fort of Ghurak, situated between Ghazni and Lamghan, for the rest of his life.